 Notes

 Of all the North American card series, the Cardzillions most resemble a Japanese card set.
-Instead of being sold in a pack, these cards were purchased individually for a quarter each at vending machines that were only seen at Toys R Us in my area.
+Instead of being sold in a pack, these cards were purchased individually for a quarter each at vending machines installed at Toys R Us.
 The sets are broken into thirds with 42 cards each - Series 1 being 1-42, Series 2 being 43-84, and Series 3 rounding up with 85-126.
 The numbering, as you will note, carries over from the last set.
+This is the only North American card set to have continuous numbering between the series.
 The resemblences to the Carddass set are almost surely not a mistake.
 By Series 3, the cards match up almost one to one to the Carddass numbers 117 to 154.
 Bandai, in effect, plagarized their own card set.

 Series 1 and 2 were released before I began collecting, but the word on the street (aka Jenny at the Crystal Millenium of Cards) says Series 2 had a shortage, leading to reprints of Series 1 filling in the spots in the vending machines.
 The reprinted Series 1 cards may differ slightly in the blue spectrum and the silver foil on the front instead of the normal gold.
 There's no doubt at all about the variation in the back and foil colors, but I can't confirm this rumor about a reprint, and the silver foil logos are not matching up nicely to alternately colored backs.
 If you have any other information, do drop me a line.